Inflectra/kronodesk-documentation/docs/Administration_Guide/Installing KronoDesk.md

-It is important to note that by default, all web pages served by IIS using the HTTP protocol are unencrypted, and as such, the usernames and passwords used by KronoDesk^®^ to log into the application can be read by network sniffing tools.
-If you are using KronoDesk^®^ purely within an intranet environment, this may not be an issue.
-However if you are externally hosting KronoDesk^®^ onto a publicly accessible website, we recommend installing a Secure Sockets Layer (SSL) encryption certificate, and restricting all web-traffic to the secure HTTPS protocol instead.
+It is important to note that by default, all web pages served by IIS using the HTTP protocol are unencrypted, and as such, the usernames and passwords used by KronoDesk<sup>®</sup> to log into the application can be read by network sniffing tools.
+If you are using KronoDesk<sup>®</sup> purely within an intranet environment, this may not be an issue.
+However if you are externally hosting KronoDesk<sup>®</sup> onto a publicly accessible website, we recommend installing a Secure Sockets Layer (SSL) encryption certificate, and restricting all web-traffic to the secure HTTPS protocol instead.
 For details on how to perform this task, please refer